 A walk through the clouds

 If you love hiking, don’t miss the trek up Pico do Arieiro.
 Deep chasms, steep cliffs and untamed Madeiran nature.
-Once you reach the top, you’ll find yourself literally above the clouds, with breathtaking views.
+Once you reach the top, you’ll find yourself literally standing above the clouds, with breathtaking views.
 If this kind of a hike is too much for you, this spot is reachable also by car.

 For dolphins and whales